jaromilfrossard/permuco4brain/README.md

 You will find information how to extract the 3D array, the design dataframe and the graph from an `eeg_lst` object of the `eeguana` package.
 Check the `eeguana` package for preprocessing EEG data within `R` (https://github.com/bnicenboim/eeguana).

-The next vignette is presenting how to use `permuco4brain` with signals stored in edf files:
+The next vignette presents how to use `permuco4brain` with signals stored in edf files:

 `vignette("download-example-cheval", package = "permuco4brain")`